 In the morning on a week day is the best time to visit Mantayupan Falls, as there will be less tourists and locals here.
 If you want to see how locals having fun, visit on a weekend especially a Sunday.

 During the dry season, there may not be as much water flowing, and during the wet season after a heavy rain the colour of the waterfall may be brown.

 Please note: Due to COVID-19 restrictions, not all waterfalls are open and if they are, swimming may not be permitted, so check first before you visit.
-As you will know, the Coronavirus situation changes quickly, and new Executive Orders are issued regularly to ensure people remain safe and healthy during this pandemic.

 How to get to Mantayupan Falls:

 From Moalboal, head north to Barili.
 Take a right turning down Felix Paras Street for about 5km, then take a right.

 Tip: Download Google Offline Map for the area, and type in Mantayupan Falls which will navigate you to your destination.